Chart Color Schemes

 Southern Downs - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Southern Downs - West had 97.3% houses and 2.7% other dwellings as of the latest Census, compared to Non-Metro Qld's 92.3% houses and 7.6% other dwellings.
-Home ownership in Southern Downs - West was 50.1%, with mortgaged dwellings at 33.7% and rented at 16.1%.
-The median monthly mortgage repayment was $1,300, aligning with Non-Metro Qld's average.
-The median weekly rent was $250, compared to Non-Metro Qld's $255.
-Nationally, Southern Downs - West's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Southern Downs - West's dwelling structures, as per the latest Census, comprised 97.3% houses and 2.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Non-Metro Qld's structure of 76.4% houses and 23.6% other dwellings.
+Home ownership in Southern Downs - West stood at 50.1%, with mortgaged dwellings at 33.7% and rented ones at 16.1%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,655.
+The median weekly rent in Southern Downs - West was recorded as $250, compared to Non-Metro Qld's $345.
+Nationally, Southern Downs - West's mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing